 Residents Maintain Autonomy

-In Collar City Nursing and Rehabilitation Center, 14.75% Percentage of Patients
+In Collar City Nursing and Rehabilitation Center, 24.03% of Patients

-This indicates the percentage of residents that required additional assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living may be a sign of the deterioration of a patient's well-being.
+This is the percent of patients who needed additional assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could indicate erosion of a patient's medical condition.

 Ability to Keep Residents Mobile

-In Collar City Nursing and Rehabilitation Center, 17.32% Percentage of Residents
+In Collar City Nursing and Rehabilitation Center, 27.01% of Residents

-This datapoint is a measure of the number of hospitalizations per thousand days of patient care.
-Avoiding hospitalizations is critical to maintaining the physical well-being of residents.
+Measures the number of times residents are hospitalized per thousand days of patient care.
+Minimizing hospitalizations is important to maintaining the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations

-In Collar City Nursing and Rehabilitation Center, 17.32 Percentage of Residents Rehospitalized
+In Collar City Nursing and Rehabilitation Center, 27.01% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Collar City Nursing and Rehabilitation Center, 8.8 Percentage of Patients
+In Collar City Nursing and Rehabilitation Center, 10.47% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Collar City Nursing and Rehabilitation Center, 75.07% Percentage of Resident
+In Collar City Nursing and Rehabilitation Center, 92.41% of Resident

-This is the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This indicates the percentage of short-term stay patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.